 Over the course of human history, deities associated with human, animal, and plant fertility have been worshipped around the world.
 Some scholars and many Pagans believe that the “root religion” of humanity—the religion from which all other religions eventually evolved—must have been based around fertility and natural cycles, knowledge of which was necessary for survival.
-The small figurine known as the Venus of Willendorf, named for the area of Austria in which she was found, dates as early as 22,000 BCE (in the Paleolithic era).
+The small figurine known as the Venus of Willendorf, named for the area of Austria in which she was found, dates as early as 30,000 BCE.
 Pagans often see its ample female body as representing a goddess of plenty, and replicas of the figurine can be found on many Pagan altars.

 Early agricultural societies arose during the Neolithic era, beginning around 10,000 BCE.
 Nature-based Pagans look back to prehistoric and historical agricultural societies for myths and rituals to enhance their relationship with the land.
 Rites of birth and death, planting, harvest, and thanksgiving are among the most ancient known human religious expressions and often involve singing, dancing and feasting.
 In the West, practices connected to the cycle of life and the seasons of the year preceded Christianity: for instance, in England and Ireland, stone circles oriented to astrological and solar events were built and probably used in worship as early as the third millennium BCE.